Listed Process Servers who serve defendants and respondents with court issued summonses, citations, orders, writs and other legal documents.

-The importance of a summons should be not be underestimated.
-It is the court summons and how it is served that is responsible for the commencement of all lawsuits in Pennsylvania and everywhere else in the nation.
-Attorneys who have a summons issued by a court depend upon private process servers to properly execute the delivery and service of the summons.
-Service of a summons is what establishes jurisdiction of the court over the defendant and or respondent.
+The importance of a legal documents should never be underestimated, specially a court summons or citation.
+How it is served is responsible for the commencement of all lawsuits in Pennsylvania and everywhere else in the nation.
+Attorneys who have a summons or citation issued by a court depend upon private process servers to properly execute the delivery and service of the summons or citation.
+Service of a summons or citation is what establishes jurisdiction of the court over the defendant and or respondent.

-Types of Summonses our Pennsylvania PA Process Servers Serve
+Types of Summonses or Citations Process Servers in Pennsylvania PA Serve

 The Pennsylvania PA Summons and Complaint

 The Summons and Complaint is the most popular service we provide. each and everyday there are tens of thousands of summons and complaint filed throughout America.
 These filings are the beginning of the legal process involving people and business who are involved in a legal battle.
 The summons and complaint must be served properly, on time and proper filing of the service affidavit or proof is essential to move the case along.

 A citation is also issued by a court that compels a defendant is a civil lawsuit to respond and or answer the complaint or petition that accompanies it.